-The audit or review plan must include:
+The audit or review plan must set out the scope of work, including include:

-- Audit or review period The period covered by the audit or review and, if applicable, the previous audit or review. - Assurance engagement The type of assurance engagement the auditor will perform. - For audits, the plan must confirm the audit is a reasonable assurance engagement. - For reviews, the plan must state if the review is a limited assurance engagement or a reasonable assurance engagement. - Previous recommendations A review and status update on the recommendations from the previous audit or review, including the actions taken by the licensee to address the recommendations.37 The outcome of the auditor's examination may affect the audit priority for one or more license obligations.
+- Audit or review period The period covered by the audit or review and, if applicable, the previous audit or review. - Assurance engagement The type of assurance engagement the auditor will perform. - For audits, the plan must confirm the audit is a reasonable assurance engagement. - For reviews, the plan must state if the review is a limited assurance engagement or a reasonable assurance engagement. - Previous recommendations A review and status update on ef-the recommendations from the previous audit or review, including and the actions taken by the licensee to address the recommendations.37 The outcome of the auditor's examination may affect the audit priority for one or more licence obligations.